The Tool Scout is a member of Amazon Associates. We may earn a small commission from qualifying purchases at no cost to you. Learn more.

-When talking about versatile hand-held tools, the circular saw has most certainly been steadily rising tool in terms of popularity in recent years.
-In competition with angle grinders, this tool does equally as good of a job, if not even better when it comes to cutting materials such as wood, metal, and plexiglass.
+When talking about versatile hand-held tools, the circular saw has most certainly gained a lot of steam in terms of popularity in recent years.
+In competition with angle grinders, this tool does equally as good of a job, if not even better when it comes to cutting materials such as wood and plexiglass.

 The main component of this tool is the blade, which can be made out of different materials, but is in most cases made out of high carbon stainless steel that is hardened, straightened, and polished multiple times throughout the manufacturing process.